Endriartono Sutarto

-Endriartono Sutarto (born April 29, 1947) is a retired army general.
-He was the commander of the Indonesian National Armed Forces between 2002 and 2006.
+Endriartono Sutarto (born 29 April 1947) is an Indonesian retired army general.
+He served as the commander of the Indonesian National Armed Forces from 2002 to 2006.

-Before assuming the highest helm at the military, Endriartono has served some key positions in the Army, including the Army Chief of Staff (Oct 9, 2000 – June 4, 2002), the Army Deputy Chief of Staff and Commander of Indonesia Military School of Commander.
-Previously he also served as operation assistant to army's chief of general staff at the TNI Headquarters.
-When former president Suharto stepped down on May 21, Endriartono was his commander of presidential guard.
+Before assuming the highest helm in the military, Endriartono served in some key positions in the Army, including the Army Chief of Staff (9 October 2000 – 4 June 2002), the Army Deputy Chief of Staff, and the Commander of Indonesia Military School of Commander.
+Previously he also served as operation assistant to the army's chief of general staff at the TNI Headquarters.
+When former president Suharto stepped down on 21 May, Endriartono was his commander of the presidential guard.

 Personal life

 His parents were Sutarto and Siti Sumarti Sutarto.
 Endriartono has three children, one daughter named Ratri Indrihapsari and two sons, Indra Gunawan Sutarto and M. Adi Prasantyo Sutarto, from his marriage with Andy Widayati.